CAPSTONE-24-25-IRON-CODER/iron-coder/docs/README.md

 parameters that are needed to describe the boards and work within the hardware editor.
 # Known bugs
   - Window stays open after loading example, need research into egui to figure out how to close after clicking example
-  - Sometimes drawn wire connections will appear on top of the add board menu
+  - Sometimes drawn wire connections will appear on top of the add board menu and other windows
   - More than one discrete component cannot be added to the hardware editor
   - Rx pin in STM32 board example does not work properly so we can only output data
+  - No user validation in place for TOML information form
+    - Unexpected behavior when fields are left blank or the board name is a duplicate
+  - Designate pinouts feature is not yet functional
+  - Error messages for SVG parsing failures are not detailed